The 13 Best Things Rich Retirees Do

 2. Yes, they sleep

-The 2024 American Time Use Survey shows that non-working adults 70 and older spend most of their time sleeping.
-And while that may seem insignificant (or even a waste of time) to many, sleep is vital to a healthy lifestyle later in life.
-Sleep is “a necessary function that enables the body and mind to recharge.”
+Sleep is vital to a healthy lifestyle later in life.
+It's “a necessary function that enables the body and mind to recharge.”
 Sleep can help stave off diseases, while lack of sleep can increase your risk of developing type 2 diabetes, heart problems and high blood pressure, according to the Medical Advisory Board at the Sleep Foundation.

-After years of hard work, remaining healthy — and sleeping eight hours each night — in retirement is one of the best things rich retirees do for themselves and their families.
+After years of hard work, remaining healthy — and sleeping an average of seven hours each night — in retirement is one of the best things rich retirees do for themselves and their families.

 3. They develop a giving attitude

 Wealthy retirees often emulate a charitable mindset.
-In fact, research suggests that giving to a cause or charity not only helps the recipient, but also rewards the giver in measurable ways, so much so that it may even increase your life expectancy.
+Research suggests that giving to a cause or charity not only helps the recipient, but also rewards the giver in measurable ways, so much so that it might increase your life expectancy.

 4. They find a balance between spending and enjoyment

-For many wealthy retirees, being rich means being able to afford things and experiences without stressing over money, according to the Charles Schwab Modern Wealth 2024 Survey.
-It is the financial freedom to enjoy retirement without the burden of excessive debt, which can ensure financial stability, peace of mind, and a healthy lifestyle.
+For many wealthy retirees, being rich means placing as much value on happiness as they do on the amount of money they have, according to the Charles Schwab Modern Wealth 2025 Survey (PDF).
+It's the financial freedom to enjoy retirement without the burden of excessive debt, which can ensure financial stability, peace of mind and a healthy lifestyle.

-"It’s good to have money and the things that money can buy, but it’s good, too, to check up once in a while and make sure that you haven’t lost the things that money can’t buy." --George Lorimer
+"It’s good to have money and the things that money can buy, but it’s good, too, to check up once in a while and make sure that you haven’t lost the things that money can’t buy." —n George Lorimer

 Related Content